TheBestTvarynka/tbt/content/projects/dataans/index.md

 I relate a lot to this blog post ([Why build a messenger app only for sending to yourself?](https://monoline.io/posts/2021/11/11/why-build-a-messenger-app-only-for-sending-to-yourself/)).
 I quote many key points from it but explain them in my own way and how they relate to me.

 1. **Too many options**.
 I don't need so much test editing functionality.
-I just want to take notes and have simle markup (styling) functionality.
+I just want to take notes and have simple markup (styling) functionality.
 Something like [markdown](https://www.markdownguide.org/) or [asciidoc](https://docs.asciidoctor.org/).
 2. **Unwanted features**.
 This echoes the previous point, but I want to draw your attention specifically to the UNWANTED features.
 For example, I don't need AI to search for info in my notes.
 I only need a typical search engine.
 I don't want AI to write notes for me.
 I can write down my thoughts by myself.
 3. **Article-oriented mindset**.
 People don't think in articles.
 Many note-taking apps look like you are going to write an article instead of just writing down the idea, thought, or a random piece of data.
 When I see a blank screen with the cursor, I feel I need to write a document with a defined structure, style, and line of thought.
 It throws off the thoughts I wanted to write at the beginning.